PhD Counseling and School Psychology Admissions

 - Test of English as a Foreign Language (TOEFL) or International English Language Testing System exam (IELTS) for international applicants.

-- A Statement of Interest and Intent with the following components: approximately 500 words describing research interests, approximately 500 words describing practice experience, and a brief summary of future career objectives.
+- A Statement of Purpose with the following components: approximately 500 words describing research interests, approximately 500 words describing practice experience, and a brief summary of future career objectives.
+Please answer this question and not the one from the Office of Graduate Admissions.

 - A copy of your résumé (or curriculum vitae) indicating all education and work experience.